 Filing a Personal Injury Claim

-Your lawyer will then help you with the process of filing your personal injury claim.
+Your Atlanta injury lawyer will then help you with the process of filing your personal injury claim.
 Your attorney will make sure you file with the correct county court before Georgia’s two-year statute of limitations.
 Your initial claim will most likely involve a demand letter, in which your lawyer lays out your requests for settling the case.
 This will include a breakdown of the damages you suffered and how much you are demanding in compensation.
 Some cases will end at this stage if the insurance company accepts the demands and issues a settlement.
 Others will proceed to trial.

 What is the Discovery Phase?